Bugulumbya Secondary School

 Bugulumbya Secondary School is a secondary school in the village of Busobya, Uganda.

 History

 E-School

 In June, 2005 it was announced that a consortium led by Hewlett-Packard would transform it into Africa's first NEPAD e-school.
 The project intends to equip the school with computers, Internet access and learning materials.
 It is also planned to set up health points to tie in with the NEPAD e-health program.

 The e-school in Bugulumbya Secondary School was opened on 18 July 2005.

-Organisation
+Organization

 The school takes students from S1 – S6.
 The school has a roughly even split between girls and boys in S1 – S4, but males outnumber females by a ratio of approximately 4:1 in S5 and S6.